tatyshev/given2/README.md

 }
 ```

-Аfter that you can use `given2` in your spec files without importing
+Аfter that you can use `given` in your spec files without importing

 ## Usage